Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/TROUBLESHOOTING.md

 ### Handling HttpResponseException
 Form Recognizer service methods throw a [HttpResponseException](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/core/azure-core/src/main/java/com/azure/core/exception/HttpResponseException.java) or its subclass on failure.
-The HttpResponseException thrown by the Azure Form Recognizer client library includes detailed response error object that provides specific useful insights into what went wrong and include corrective actions to fix common issues.
+The HttpResponseException thrown by the Azure Form Recognizer client library includes detailed response error object that provides specific useful insights into what went wrong and includes corrective actions to fix common issues.
 This error information can be found inside the message property of the HttpResponseException object.

 Here's the example of how to catch it with synchronous client